-Prince Andrew fails to get US civil case dismissed
+Prince Andrew to face civil sex assault case after US ruling

 Part of her abuse involved being lent out to other powerful men, she alleges.

-Prince Andrew said in an interview with BBC Newsnight in 2019 that he had no recollection of ever meeting Virginia Giuffre.
+Prince Andrew, the Queen's second son, said in an interview with BBC Newsnight in 2019 that he had no recollection of ever meeting Virginia Giuffre, and her account of them having sex "didn't happen".

 His lawyers had argued that Ms Giuffre agreed in court in 2009 not to sue anyone else connected to Epstein when she settled her damages claim against the billionaire sex offender.